-Family beach days are a fond memory many people will cherish.
-With the endless supply of beaches around Los Angeles, we've put together a list of some family-friendly beaches in Southern California for the whole family to enjoy.
+With the endless supply of beaches in LA, we've put together a list of family-friendly beaches in Southern California for the whole family to enjoy.

 Los Angeles: Hollywood, sunny skies, and beaches.
 Lots of beaches.
 That’s part of the reason we live in Southern California, right?
 There’s miles of sandy oceanfront lining the coast.
 However, not all of the beaches are ideal for the whole family.
 Some are too wild, waves are too big, or not enough kid-friendly activities.
 But we’ve got you covered for your next family outing.
 Here are some of the best family-friendly beaches in Southern California, within driving distance from the Los Angeles area.